Distal Radius Fractures

 This describes the volar angulation of the distal fragment of an extra-articular fracture of the distal radius (the reverse of a Colles fracture), with or without volar displacement.

-This type of fracture is caused by landing on the volar surface of the wrist and are much less common.
+This type of fracture is caused by landing on the dorsal surface of the wrist and are much less common.

 This is an intra-articular fracture of the distal radius with associated dislocation of the radio-carpal joint.